Measure equivalence for non-unimodular groups: Introduction

 \section{Introduction}

-The notion of measure equivalence for discrete groups was invented by Gromov \cite{gromov-asymptotic-invariants} as a measure theoretic analogue of quasi isometry, and in the works of Furman \cite{furman-gromovs-measure-equivalence, Furman-OE-rigidity}, measure equivalence was used to prove strong rigidity results for lattices in higher rank simple Lie groups.
-In recent years, there has been an increasing focus on ergodic theoretic aspects of non-discrete groups \cite{bowen-hoff-ioana, BFS-integrable, carderi-le-maitre, KPV, bader-rosendal, BDV17} and the present paper provides a contribution to this programme by analyzing the role of measure equivalence in the context of locally compact second countable groups.
+The notion of measure equivalence for discrete groups was invented by Gromov \cite{gromov-asymptotic-invariants} as a measure theoretic analogue of quasi isometry, and in the works of Furman \cite{furman-gromovs-measure-equivalence, Furman-OE-rigidity}, it was used to prove strong rigidity results for lattices in higher rank simple Lie groups.
+In recent years, there has been an increasing focus on ergodic theoretic aspects of non-discrete groups \cite{bowen-hoff-ioana, BFS-integrable, carderi-le-maitre, KPV, bader-rosendal, BDV17} and the present paper provides a contribution to this programme by analyzing the role of measure equivalence in the context of locally compact, second countable groups.
 The case of unimodular groups was treated in \cite{KKR17}, but for non-unimodular groups it has been an open problem to localize a good definition of measure equivalence.
-In the present paper, we first show that the definition of measure equivalence suggested by Deprez and Li \cite{deprez-li-ME} has the properties that one would expect a good notion of measure equivalence to have, in that it allows for the passage to strict, free and ergodic couplings (see Proposition \ref{prop:strict-free-couplings}).
-Secondly, we show that it connects well with other established equivalence relations among locally compact groups, as witnessed by the following result:
+Although Deprez and Li \cite{deprez-li-ME} proposed a definition of measure equivalence between non-unimodular groups, it remained open whether or not this notion is compatible with stable orbit equivalence.
+Further, measure equivalence was shown to preserve the Haagerup property and weak amenability in \cite[Theorem 6.1]{deprez-li-ME}, but its behaviour with respect to amenable groups was not clarified, although the concise classification of amenable groups up to measure equivalence is a distinct feature of this notion for unimodular groups.
+In the present paper, we first show that the definition of measure equivalence suggested in \cite{deprez-li-ME} has the properties that one would expect a good notion of measure equivalence to have, in that it allows for the passage to strict, free and ergodic couplings (see Proposition \ref{prop:strict-free-couplings}).
+Secondly, we show that it connects well with other established equivalence relations among locally compact groups, by means of the following theorem whose discrete version appeared in \cite[Theorem 3.3]{Furman-OE-rigidity}.